blynkkk/blynkkk.github.io/new/en/datastream_automation.md

 GIF IMAGE on how it's shown in Autoamation

-#### 3. Set if this datastream is as a trigger, an action, or both.
+#### 3. Configure if this datastream is as a trigger, an action, or both.

 **Trigger:** makes this datastream available only as an Automation Triggers